LisaPiano/PhotoGallery5/README.md

-# PhotoGallery5
+# PhotoGalleryTrySearch
- HTML, CSS grid and JS used to create interactive photo gallery Working to use CSS grid formatting to create an interactive photo gallery.
-Also using HTML and JS.
+ Going to try to code the search bar